 Not all symptoms are present in all cases.
 Different forms of schizophrenia occur depending upon the main symptoms that develop.
 For example, people with paranoid schizophrenia mainly have positive symptoms which include delusions that people are trying to harm them.
 In contrast, some people mainly have negative symptoms and this is classed as simple schizophrenia.
 In many cases there is a mix of positive and negative symptoms.

 Sometimes symptoms develop quickly over a few weeks or so.
 Family and friends may recognise that the person has a mental health problem.
 Sometimes symptoms develop slowly over months and the person may gradually become withdrawn, lose friends, jobs, etc, before the condition is recognised.

 The exact cause is not known.
 It is thought that the balance of certain brain chemicals (neurotransmitters) is altered.
 Neurotransmitters are needed to pass messages between brain cells.
 An altered balance of these may cause the symptoms.
 It is not clear why changes occur in the neurotransmitters.

-Genetic (hereditary) factors are thought to be important.
+Inherited (genetic) factors are thought to be important.
 For example, a close family member (child, brother, sister, parent) of someone with schizophrenia has a 1 in 10 chance of also developing the condition.
 This is 10 times the normal chance.
-A child born to a mother and father who both have schizophrenia has a 1 in 2 chance of developing it too.
-However, one or more factors appear to be needed to trigger the condition in people who are genetically prone to it.
+A child born to a mother and father who both have schizophrenia has a higher risk of developing it but one or more factors appear to be needed to trigger the condition in people who are genetically prone to it.
 There are various theories as to what these might be.
 For example: